Skolt Sámi: Education

-In 1993, language nest programs for children younger than 7 were created.
+In 1993, language nest programs for children younger than seven were created.
 For quite some time these programs received intermittent funding, resulting in some children being taught Skolt Sámi, while others were not.
 In spite of all the issues these programs faced, they were crucial in creating the youngest generations of Skolt Sámi speakers.
 In recent years, these programs have been reinstated.

 In addition, 2005 was the first time that it was possible to use Skolt Sámi in a Finnish matriculation exam, albeit as a foreign language.
 In 2012, Ville-Riiko Fofonoff (Läärvan-Oʹlssi-Peâtt-Rijggu-Vääʹsǩ-Rijggu-Ville-Reeiǥaž) was the first person to use Skolt Sámi for the mother tongue portion of the exam; for this, he won the Skolt of the Year Award the same year.

 Writing system

 In 1973, an official, standardized orthography for Skolt Sámi was introduced based on the Suõʹnnʼjel dialect.
 Since then, it has been widely accepted with a few small modifications.
+Other examples of Skolt Sami written in Cyrillic script exist in an unofficial capacity.
+Currently no standardized cyrllic script exists for Skolt Sami.
 The Skolt Sámi orthography uses the ISO basic Latin alphabet with the addition of a few special characters: